 Day 02: Tunis

 Our first exploration of this unique land starts with a visit to the Medina of Tunis*, which is one of the first Arab-Muslim towns of the Maghreb (698 A.D.).
+Capital of several universally influential dynasties, it represents a human settlement that bears witness to the interaction between architecture, urbanism and the effects of socio-cultural and economic changes of earlier cultures.
 With its souqs, urban fabric, residential quarters, monuments and gates, this ensemble constitutes a prototype among the best conserved in the Islamic world.
 Our next stop is the Bardo Museum, famous for its fine collection of mosaics.
 The Punic vestiges, array of Roman mosaics and unique sculptures in this museum are truly astounding!
-In the afternoon, enjoy a tour of Carthage*.
-Founded by the Phoenicians, Carthage is an extensive archaeological site, located on a hill dominating the Gulf of Tunis and the surrounding plain.
+In the afternoon we tour Carthage*.
+Founded by the Phoenicians, Carthage is an extensive archaeological site, located on a hill dominating the Gulf of Tunis and the surrounding plains.
 Metropolis of Punic civilization in Africa and capital of the province of Africa in Roman times, Carthage has played a central role in Antiquity as a great commercial empire.
-During the lengthy Punic wars, Carthage occupied the territories that belonged to Rome, which then destroyed its rival in 146 A.D.
+During the lengthy Punic wars, Carthage occupied the territories that belonged to Rome, which then destroyed its rival in 146 AD.
 The town was rebuilt by the Romans on the ruins of the ancient city.
 We continue to Sidi Bou Said, a splendid Moorish village perched atop a headland.
 (B, D)

 Day 03: Tunis/Dougga/Kairouan (Drive)

-Morning departure to visit the archaeological site of Dougga/Thugga*.
-These ruins of a complete city with all its components are a testimony to more than 17 centuries of history.
+Morning, we visit the archaeological city of Dougga/Thugga* covers an area of approximately 75 ha.
+The various components in what was a complete city are a testimony to the more than 17 centuries of history.
 They are an outstanding example illustrating the synthesis between different cultures: Numidian, Punic, Hellenistic, and Roman.
-Continue on to Kairouan.
+Continue onto Kairouan – Islam’s 4th holiest city.

 Overnight: La Kasbah Hotel, Kairouan (1 night) (B, D)

-Overnight: El Mouradi Hotel, Port El Kantaoui (1 night) (B, D)
+Overnight: El Mouradi Club Kantaoui/Marhaba Hotel (1 night) (B, D)

-Our first stop will be Sousse*, which was an important commercial and military port during the Aghlabid period (800–909).
+It will surprise us of how rich a history Tunisia has had.
+Our first stop today will be Sousse*, which was an important commercial and military port during the Aghlabid period (800–909).
 This is a typical example of a town dating from the first centuries of Islam.
 With its kasbah, ramparts, medina (with the Great Mosque), Bu Ftata Mosque and typical ribat (both a fort and a religious building), Sousse was part of a coastal defense system.
-Next we make our way to Hammamet, to visit the Spanish fortress and the Medina.
+Next, we make our way to Hammamet, to visit the Spanish fortress and the Medina.
+Continue on a short drive to Hammamet.

 Overnight: Le Sultan Hotel, Hammamet (1 night) (B, D)

-Today we explore the ruins of Utica, set on a low hill, composed of several Roman villas.
+It’s not over yet as we explore the ruins of Utica, set on a low hill, composed of several Roman villas.
 Their walls still preserve decorative floor mosaics.
-To the northwest of these villas is a Punic necropolis, with Punic sarcophagi.
+To the northwest of these villas is a Punic necropolis with Punic sarcophagi.
 In the afternoon, we visit Thuburmo Majus or Colonia Julia Aurelia Commoda, its Roman name.
-Originally a Punic town, it became a Roman veteran colony which allowed former soldiers to start their post-army lives with land of their own.
+Originally a Punic town, it became a Roman veteran colony which allowed former soldiers to start their post-army lives with lands of their own.
 Its strategic location and access to trade routes made it an important establishment.
 (B, D)

 After our enlightening journey through millenary history, we are transferred to the airport for our departure flight.
 Check out time is by 1100 hrs.
-Or, a great opportunity here to extend our adventure with some of our other small group cultural tours!
 (B)

 B=Breakfast, L=Lunch, D=Dinner